joannakl/cs102/syllabus.markdown

 __Fair Actions__

-- Working and completing a weekly lab with other students and specifying the name of all those involved as authors.
+- Working and completing a weekly lab with other students and specifying the name of all those involved as authors (when submissions are expected).
 - Discussing problem sets and assignments with other students in a natural language (i.e., English or any other spoken language, not Java) and acknowledging such discussions in your submission.